a3rev/contact-us-page-contact-people/readme.txt

 = Minimum Requirements =

-* WordPress 5.6
-* PHP version 7.4 or greater
+* PHP version 7.4 or greater is recommended
-* MySQL version 5.6.0 or greater
+* MySQL version 5.6 or greater is recommended

 == Screenshots ==